 Tuesday – Sunday 9 am – 5 pm

 Always one to share here is a couple more lunchtime options.
-Shambles Kitchen, 28 The shambles are well known locally and offer fresh, delicious gluten free sandwiches that sell out most days, head there between 11.30 am – 1 pm.
-For lunch more refined head to No 8 Bistro, 8 Gillygate and enjoy excellent food in a lovely restaurant style setting.
+Shambles Kitchen, 28.
+The Shambles is well known locally and offer fresh, delicious gluten free sandwiches that sell out most days, head there between 11.30 am – 1 pm.
+For lunch more refined head to No 8 Bistro, 8 Gillygate and enjoy excellent food in a lovely restaurant-style setting.